WPBeginner

 You can set it up to automatically send your new blog post notifications, or use it to manually send custom messages.

-It is super easy to set up and is a perfect solution for both beginners as well as advanced users.
+PushEngage makes it super easy to set up web push notifications and is a perfect solution for both beginners as well as advanced users.
 It works on both HTTP and HTTPs websites, and they support all devices / browsers.

-PushEngage comes with powerful features such as A/B testing, automatic drip campaigns, smart opt-in reminders, custom triggered campaigns, and more.
+It comes with powerful features that marketers love such as A/B testing, automatic drip campaigns, smart opt-in reminders, custom-triggered campaigns, interactive message options, and more.

-Their triggered campaign feature lets you automatically create abandoned cart notification, schedule messages, send price drop alerts, and more.
+Their marketing automation feature, triggered campaign, lets you automatically create abandoned cart notifications, schedule messages, send price drop alerts, create browse abandonment campaigns, and more.

-Plus, you can track the performance of each campaign and even calculate the revenue generated from them using goal tracking.
+Plus, you can track the metrics of each campaign and even calculate the transactional revenue generated from push notifications using goal tracking.

 PushEngage’s dynamic segmentation helps you send more targeted messages based on users’ actions.
 For example, you can segment visitors who added products to the cart, bought something, viewed a specific page, and more.